+5.37.11.x General

 XR and interactive media services can send data traffic of different media components with different QoS requirements.
 Several media flows could be multiplexed on the same end-to-end transport layer connection.
+Clause 5.37.11.x describes how 5GS can provide differentiated QoS handling for multiplexed (S)RTP media flows.

+NOTE: an aplication that is multiplexing media in same QUIC transport connection with support for the multipath QUIC extensions (see [174]) can use different paths with different 5-tuples for the different media flows.
+In this case, the multiplexed encrypted media flows can be differentiated in uplink and downlink using IP address and port.
+For further information see Annex X.

+5.37.11.y Multiplexed (S)RTP media flows

+.
 In order to uniquely identify each media flow, the IP Packet Filter can further include multiplexed media specific (S)RTP Multiplexed Media Identification Information to differentiate the media flow among multiple media flows that share the same transport layer related elements in the packet filter (see clause 5.7.6.2).

 The AF may provide individual QoS requirements for each individual RTP media flow within the multiplexed data flows and for the (S)RTCP that controls the (S)RTP transmission, by including the (S)RTP Multiplexed Media Identification Information associated with the individual QoS requirements within the flow description in the "AF session with the required QoS" procedure specified in clauses 4.15.6.6 and 4.15.6.6a of TS 23.502 [3].
 The policy control related to multiplexed media flows identification is specified in clause 6.1.3.22 of TS 23.503 [45].